James-Cherished-Inc/roo-code-community/Custom-Modes-Visualizer/README.md

 #### Prompt Builder
 Create custom prompts by selecting base modes and adding specific instructions.
 Copy the result.

+#### About Panel
+Access project information, community links, and documentation through the slide-in overlay panel.
+Learn about Roo Modes Visualizer and connect with the Roo Code community.

 ## 🎯 Current Modes